Ukraine language law debate spills into UN Security Council

 Ukraine’s envoy countered that the language law was an internal matter that didn’t warrant the council’s scrutiny, and that Russia particularly should stay out of it.

-“A country that for centuries suppressed the Ukrainian language, and forcefully replaced it with the Russian in all spheres of public life, is not in a position to tell us now what language we should speak and write,” Ambassador Volodymyr Yelchenko said.
+“A country that for centuries suppressed the Ukrainian language, and forcefully replaced it with the Russian in all spheres of public life, is not in a position to tell us now what language we should speak and write,” Yelchenko said in English.

+Later, as he and Nebenzia traded rebuttals, Yelchenko used Russian, saying it was appropriate to the meeting’s “fabricated topic.”

 For centuries before its independence in the 1990s, Ukraine was part of the Russian Empire and then became a Soviet republic under Moscow’s sway after the 1917 Russian Revolution.
 Throughout that time, rulers and educators promoted the Russian language, with the everyday use of Ukrainian surviving mostly in western Ukraine.